EmilioPelaez/iClassic/README.md

 If you want to distribute it through a service like Cydia, let me know and I'll try to work something out.

 ## Special Mentions
-Thanks to /u/frakman1 from /r/jailbreak for helping me with the Jailbreak installation instructions.
+Thanks to /u/frakman1 and the /r/jailbreak community for pointing me in the right direction with regards of the install instructions.